codemacabre/codemacabre-com/src/writing/to-read.md

 - [Data Justice](https://bookshop.org/books/18400600) by Lina Dencik, et al.
 - [Demanding More](https://bookshop.org/books/5013337) by Sheree Atcheson
 - [The Ethics of Ambiguity](https://www.waterstones.com/book/9781504054225) by Simone de Beauvoir
+- [The Fight For Privacy](https://bookshop.org/books/7059751) by Danielle Keats Citron
 - [Fortunes of Feminism](https://bookshop.org/books/11953183) by Nancy Fraser
 - [Future Histories](https://bookshop.org/books/7823594) by Lizzie O'Shea
 - [The Good It Promises, The Harm It Does](https://bookshop.org/books/19110024) by Carol J. Adams, et al.